Robert Delaunay

 The present impression of this important print is difficult to describe fully, as little is apparently known of its conception, execution, and edition... even in the entry of the catalogue raisonné!
 Loyer & Perussaux only specify that impressions from the first print run are extremely rare ["Rarissimes épreuves du tirage de l'époque..."]

-It would be tempting of course to date it to 1909, situating the lithograph in an early conceptual role for this seminal Series in Delauunay's development of "Orphic" cubism.
+It would be tempting of course to date it to 1909, situating the lithograph in an early conceptual role for this seminal Series of paintings in Delauunay's development of "Orphic" cubism.

 The conception of the Series is worth investigating.
 Dated 1909-10, there is a graphic sketch of the vaulting in Saint-Séverin (see https://www.centrepompidou.fr/fr/ressources/oeuvre/cEnerj9) for the series that demonstrates Delaunay's aesthetic intentions, and they already seem to be well in place.